patrickbwarren/transam-triton/EMULATOR.md

 tested to work with the 'Z' function command in the Level 7.2 Monitor.
 The target binary file should be specified at the command line with `-z` option.
-If the file exists it is loaded, otherwise a blank EPROM is created with all bytes set to `FF`.
-To facilitate the use of the programmer, function F7 performs the equivalent to a UV erase by setting all the bytes to `FF` (not necessary for a blank EPROM), and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.
+If the file exists it is loaded, otherwise a blank EPROM is created with all bits set to 1.
+To facilitate the use of the programmer, function F7 performs the equivalent to a UV erase by setting all bits to 1 (not necessary for a blank EPROM), and function F8 causes the content of the EPROM to be written to the file specified by `-z` at the command line.